When it comes to ergonomic furniture, there is a lot out there to choose from.

 Here are 8 simple ideas that will really make a difference in employees’ health:

 People need to understand how the body is designed to work: to sit, stand and walk and learn the principles of good posture – this is a 2-hour workshop (that I offer to businesses).

-Offer movement classes daily, eg. yoga or feldenkrais.
+Offer movement classes daily, eg. yoga or Feldenkrais.

 Create break-out areas with a couple of gym tools (e.g. cycling/cross-fit machines) – I’m not talking about having a gym in the office.
 This is a close-by area where staff can go for a 5-minute break (throughout the day) to release tension and energize by getting the blood flowing.
-Offices usually have these kind of areas but are with tables and chairs.
+Offices usually have this kind of areas but are with tables and chairs.
 It’s time to clear those out!